 Applin is a brand-new Grass/Dragon-type that thankfully has a higher encounter chance than most rare Pokémon in the game.
 First encountered on Route 5 and located, depending on the weather, in three different sections in the Wild Area, Applin is an odd choice for this list not because the Pokémon itself is rare, but rather because of how to evolve it is rather difficult.

-Applin has a split-evolution, with the split evolution being version exclusives to Sword and Shield.
-What’s more, Applin’s evolution is governed by version-exclusive items.
+Applin has a split-evolution, with the split evolution being a version exclusive to Sword and Shield.
+Applin’s evolution is governed by version-exclusive items.
 The Tart Apple, available only in Sword, evolves Applin into Flapple, while the Sweet Apple, found exclusively in Shield, evolves Applin into Appletun.

-So why are they on this list?
 The two apples you need to find are rare items in their own right.
-Outside of one given to you that can be located only in the city of Hammerlocke.
-Players will need to give a boy near the left exit of the city an Applin, who will in turn give the player either the Tart or Sweet apple depending on their game.
+Outside of one given to you it can be located only in the city of Hammerlocke.
+Players will need to give a boy near the left exit of the city an Applin, who will in turn give the player either the Tart or Sweet Apple depending on their game.
 Players can repeat this process several times, and farm apples this way for trade bait and for raising a competitive Applin.

 Type: Ground